bitcoin-sv/bdk/documentation/docs/build.md

   - On Sources tab, select directory $BDK/test/java and make sure it is marked as "Test"
   - On Dependencies tab :

-      - click on '+' button to add sesdk jar file ($BUILD_DIR/generated/tools/bin/sesdk-x.y.z.jar)
+      - click on '+' button to add bdk jar file ($BUILD_DIR/generated/tools/bin/bdk-x.y.z.jar)
       - click on '+' button to add directory $JAVA_TOOLS
     Make sure the 2 dependencies added are checked to be used